witnet/documentation/docs/tutorials/bitcoin-price-feed/fine-tuning.md

 Witnet allows parametrization of many of the economic incentives that affect the life cycle of your requests.
 Namely, those incentives are:

+- `request_fee`: the amount of wit tokens that will be earned by the Witnet miner that publishes your request in a block.
 - `reward`: the amount of wit tokens that every each of the Witnet nodes assigned to your request will earn if they honestly fulfill their commitments and reveals.
-- `commit_fee`: the amount of wit tokens that will be earned by the first Witnet miner that puts in a block as many commitment transactions as the `witnesses_count`.
+- `commit_fee`: the amount of wit tokens that will be earned by Witnet miners for each each valid commitment transaction they include in a block.
-- `reveal_fee`: the amount of wit tokens that will be earned by the first Witnet miner that puts in a block as many reveal transactions as the `witnesses_count`.
+- `reveal_fee`: the amount of wit tokens that will be earned by Witnet miners for each valid reveal transaction they include in a block.
-- `tally_fee`: the amount of wit tokens that will be earned by the first Witnet miner that publishes in a block the tally of all the reveal transactions related to your request.
+- `tally_fee`: the amount of wit tokens that will be earned by the Witnet miner that publishes in a block the tally of all the reveal transactions related to your request.

+!!! question "How can I compute the total cost of a request?"
+    The total cost of a Witnet request equals:

+    ```
+    request_fee + witnesses * (reward + commit_fee + reveal_fee) + tally_fee
+    ```

+    There are two special cases in which some fees are automatically refunded to the requester upon an eventual tally:

+    - For every valid reveal that later does not pass the filters in the tally stage (aka *outliers*), you get `reward` back.
+    - For every missing reveal after the `extra_reveal_rounds` threshold is reached, you get `reward + reveal_fee` back.

 ### Set the schedule
 ```javascript